 Welcome to FishWater Outfitters!
-We are a Montana fly fishing guide company based in Ennis, MT on the banks of the famed Madison River.
+We are a Montana fly fishing Outfitter based in Ennis, MT on the banks of the famed Madison River.
 We offer fly fishing trips on The Madison, Yellowstone, Missouri and Jefferson Rivers.
-No matter your experience, you are sure to have a great day on the water enjoying the amazing scenery and this incredible sport.
-At FWO, we happily cater to all skill levels and ages and look forward to providing you with a Montana fishing trip that will create long lasting memories worth repeating.
+No matter your experience, you are sure to have a great day on the water with Braden Powell or one of our great Ennis MT fly fishing guides enjoying the amazing scenery and this incredible sport.
+At FishWater Outfitters, we happily cater to all skill levels and ages and look forward to providing you with a Montana fly fishing trip that will create long lasting memories worth repeating.

 The Madison River

-Also known as FishWater Outfitters “Home Stream,” the Madison flows North from Yellowstone National Park where it joins the Gallatin and Jefferson Rivers to form the headwaters of the Missouri River.
-The Madison is known as the 50 mile riffle due to its shallow and fast flowing currents.
-The river flows through beautiful valleys with majestic high mountain scenery in every direction.
-With its many large boulders and is continuous riffle, the river is perfect for the dry fly and the streamer fisherman alike.
+The Madison River flows North from Yellowstone National Park where it joins the Gallatin and Jefferson Rivers to form the headwaters of the Missouri River.
+The Upper Madison River is known as the 50 mile riffle due to its shallow and fast flowing currents.
+The river flows through the beautiful Madison valley with majestic high mountain scenery in every direction.
+With its many large boulders and its continuous riffle, the Madison River is perfect for the dry fly and the streamer fisherman alike.
 There are many opportunities for wade fishing, although we predominately fish from a drift boat.
 There are many Rainbow and Brown Trout throughout the river with an average trout ranging between 14”-18”.
-There are plenty of large, above 20”, rainbow and brown trout caught during all seasons on the Madison.
+There are plenty of large, above 20”, rainbow and brown trout caught during all seasons on the Madison River.

 Beginning in late June to early July, as the runoff slows down, the river really begins to get hot.
 The Madison is very unique because it can be fished in many different ways successfully while offering the trout of a lifetime!
-The Madison can fish very well with both wet and dry flies through the summer and well into October.
-Join us for an incredible Montana fly fishing trip on the Madison!
+The Madison River can fish very well with both wet and dry flies through the summer and well into October.
+Join Braden Powell or one of our great madison river fly fishing guides for an incredible Montana fly fishing trip.
 We offer Full Day floats, Half Day floats and walk-wade trips daily.
 Please see our rates page for more information.

 The Jefferson River